The Pros and Cons of Owning Chickens in the Suburbs

 - They need to be protected: I'm pretty sure that if left to their own devices, our dogs would gobble up our chickens with no hesitation.
 If the ladies are out free-ranging in the backyard, the dogs cannot be let outside.
 If they even see them from the window they will bark and jump like absolute wild animals.
 It's probably the biggest negative for my family right now because we thought that our dogs would be friendly and gentle instead of bloodthirsty.

-- Sensitivity to insect and weed control: Spraying for weeds and bugs with traditional products can be dangerous for your birds.
+- They're sensitive to insect and weed control: Spraying for weeds and bugs with traditional products can be dangerous for your birds.
 This is frustrating for me because if I want my lawn short, I'd have to mow these weeds down every week.
 We're hoping that the chickens develop a taste for mosquitoes and junebugs too.

 Are You Ready for Chicken Ownership?